|Number of Participants||Private Group Price (in USD per person)|

 Although considered to be the easiest day on the Machame Route, today’s trek includes several uphill sections.
 Carry plenty of drinking water, as the exposed hike can be hot on a clear day.
 There are several viewpoints from which you can see the plains and forests below and Kibo and Mawenzi peaks above.

 As you gain altitude, notice the change in vegetation.
 The trees diminish in size, giving way to Kilimanjaro’s famous high altitude plants, Scenecio kilimanjari and Lobelia deckenii.
-After eating lunch, climb the Shira Plateau, created when Kibo’s lava flows filled the Shira crater.
+After eating lunch, climb the Shira Plateau, created when Kibo’s lava flows filled Shira Crater.
 Continue to Shira Camp, where you will relax for the rest of the day.
 Kibo lies to the west and Mount Meru to the east.

 Although this up and down day ends with an elevation gain of only 110 meters, by early afternoon you will have climbed 690 meters to a height of 4,530 meters before beginning your descent to Barranco Camp.
 This day is crucial for acclimatization.